 Ireland is where players will run around and complete quests.
 One would think that Ireland would look different compared to England but, I felt like I was still roaming around in the latter.
 However, there are some locations that give a bit of personality to the new map.
 Overall, Ireland looks exactly like the map in Valhalla.
 But, it’s still beautiful to look at.

 The Order of the Ancients was more of a side activity in the main game and The Children of Danu works similarly.
-However, there is a greater emphasis on tracking down The Children of Danu, and eliminating them as Children of Danu is the main focus of the DLC.
+However, there is a greater emphasis on tracking down The Children of Danu and eliminating them as Children of Danu is the main focus of the DLC.
 Players must track and assassinate certain The Children of Danu members to progress the main story.
 Not only that, finding and reading the clues is crucial as they reveal important details.

 Now let’s talk about gameplay.
 It’s the same as the base game, but new enemy types make things interesting.
 The druids who serve The Children of Danu will be cannon fodder for the players to go through.

 However, any enemy type that is not Druids fights in the same manner as the enemies in the main Assassin’s Creed Valhalla campaign.
-They are just the same encounters and it becomes unsatisfying pretty quick.
+They are just the same encounters and it becomes unsatisfying pretty quickly.

 Royal Demands is a new quest type or activity introduced in the Wrath of the Druids expansion.
 It’s a different name but works the same way as other quests.
 These quests are assigned to Eivor anonymously at pigeon coops, reminding me of a certain quest type from Assassin’s Creed 2.
 These quests are important for Eivor’s allies in the region to gain influence but, they feel nothing more than busy work.